In 2022, Losar falls on March 3rd.

 Losar, also known as Tibetan New year, is the most important Buddhist festival for celebrating the coming of New Year and harvest season.
 It falls on the first day of the first month of the Tibetan lunisolar calendar (in February or March).

-Losar is popularly celebrated in the Himalayan region, lasting for about 15 days (March 1st–15th in 2022).
+Losar is popularly celebrated in the Himalayan region, lasting for about 15 days (February 28th to March 14th in 2025).
 It is a public holiday for Tibet Autonomous Region in China, Nepal, Bhutan, and the state of Sikkim in India.
 Other areas celebrating Losar in India include Leh-Ladakh, Arunachal Pradesh, Darjeeling, and Himachal Pradesh.

 The main Losar celebrations begin two days before the day of Tibetan New Year and end on the that day with prayers, ceremonies, dancing, and family reunions.